Unleash/unleash/website/docs/api/admin/feature-toggles-api-v2.md

 ##### 200 OK

-The no longer has the specified role in the project.
+The user no longer has the specified role in the project.
 If the user had this role prior to this API request, they will have been removed from the project.
 This response has no body.

 ##### 400 Bad Request